3JTechno/Project-1/README.md

 * Clear lines: multiple lines to clear, especially when not consecutive (3 full lines separated by 1 none full line), increased the difficulty of the code.
 Each line needed to be removed one by one recalculating the new mapping of the grid each time to make sure that right sequence is kept.

-* Player Mode: In two player mode, both player couldn't hold a key at the same time which is a issue to move the shape down quickly.
+* Player Mode: In two player mode, both player couldn't hold a key at the same time which is an issue to move the shape down quickly.
 This is due to the event event listener not keeping track of a key down if another key is pressed.
-To overcome this problem,  an array of 'key down' has been created to store all the current key being pressed down.
+To overcome this problem,  an array of 'key pressed' has been created to store all the current key being pressed down.
 The 'keydown' event listener feeds the array while another event listener 'keyup' remove the key from it.

 ```
 if(e.type === 'keydown'){